architjoshi-db/arcion-docs/content/docs/security/secrets-management/_index.md

 This page guides you through the general steps to access and retrieve secrets from AWS Secrets Manager or Azure Key Vault using Arcion Replicant.

 ## Overview
 Secrets management allows you to protect sensitive information like passwords, keys, tokens, and so on.
-To ensure effective and secure secrets management for enterprises, Arcion natively supports the following secrets management services:
+To ensure effective and secure secrets management for enterprises, Arcion supports the following secrets management services:

 - [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/)
 - [Azure Key Vault](https://azure.microsoft.com/en-us/products/key-vault)